ryuichi-github/manga-nexus-submission/README.md

 2. **Social Recommendation Data:** Scraped from [mimizun.com](https://mimizun.com/) (Archives of 2ch/5ch)
    * Used to generate weighted edges based on user co-occurrences and reply chains.
-   * Thread Ids can be found in ./reference/mimizun_threads.txt
+   * Thread Ids can be found in `/reference/mimizun_threads.txt`
-   * *Note: Data processing scripts and the "Gold Standard" verification logs are included in the `/notebooks` directory.*
+   * *Note: Data processing scripts and the verification logs are included in the `/notebooks` directory.*

 ## Final Report
 For a detailed discussion of the conceptual framework, technical process, and AI transparency statement, please refer to the **Final Report** submitted separately.